briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 ![**Effect of Subpopulation Dilution.** Each panel shows the proportion of cooperators present for the duration of simulations with different dilution survival probabilities ($\sigma_d$), shown on the right.
 Because thinning affects the number of offspring produced during each cycle, and hence the number of mutational opportunities to gain adaptations, simulations proceeded until populations had reached $2.8 \times 10^9$ births, which was the average number of births that occurred in simulations with baseline parameter values over 3000 cycles.
 As the probability of survival increases, defectors pose a greater threat.
 Here, lines show the trajectories of replicate populations.](../figures/dilution-births.png)

-As shown in the Figure, cooperator survival diminishes as more individuals survive the perdiodic dilution.
+As shown in the Figure, cooperator survival diminishes as more individuals survive the periodic dilution.
 These results confirm the reviewer's prediction that dilution often does favor the cooperative allele and align with previous work (e.g., [Brockhurst (2007)](http://dx.doi.org/10.1371/journal.pone.0000634)).

 We have also extended our model to address the negative aspects of increasing subpopulation density.